How much does it cost to be a student?

 A good money saving measure is to check out your student website to see if anyone in the year above happens to be selling the books you need.
 Wait until the course has started before buying.
 That way you can work out what you really need, and use the library as much as possible to keep costs down.

 Stationery and photocopying

-Factor in enough for a social life, and stuff for sports, clubs and other interests.
+This might not constitute financial advice as such, but don’t forget your social life, as well as paying for sports, clubs and other interests.
 Otherwise, you’ll end up bored and lonely, which is not the point of going away to uni.